 So, let’s get going, I hope you are wearing comfortable shoes?

-We were starting our two-hour walking tour at Termini, Rome’s main train station.
+We started our two-hour walking tour at Termini, Rome’s main train station.
 If you are arriving from the airport by train, Termini is where you get off the train.

 If you have more than two hours in Rome or fancy some food first, I would recommend the ‘Mercato Central Roma’, a food market just adjacent to Termini Station.